douglasgreen/outlines/computing/programming_languages/php.md

 2.  **Installation**:

     -   Most modern PHP frameworks can be installed via Composer, a dependency manager for PHP.
-    -   Example for Laravel: Run `composer create-project --prefer-dist laravel/laravel blog` in your terminal to create a new Laravel project named \"blog\".
+    -   Example for Laravel: Run `composer create-project --prefer-dist laravel/laravel blog` in your terminal to create a new Laravel project named "blog".

 3.  **Understanding the MVC Architecture**: